Benefits of an Medical Disability neuropsychological evaluation

 • apathy

-Since infants and young children with brain injuries, usually, are not able to communicate headaches, sensory problems, confusion and similar symptoms- during medical disability evaluation of a child, symptomes may vary and are observed as the following:
+Since infants and young children with brain injuries are usually unable to communicate symptoms such as headaches, sensory problems, and confusion, a medical disability evaluation of a child may involve observing a variety of symptoms, including the following:

 • Change in eating or nursing habits